vamseeachanta/py_package/README.md

 Writing code helps us solve a business problem.
 However writing good code will make it reusable.
 Writing good code with tests around it will help convert the code into a python library (or module or package) usable by fellow team members or to the open source community.

 A developer will want to go through this process in a seamless manner.
-This article and repo will define a proven process and provide to write a python library.
+This article and repo will define a proven process and provide guidelines to write a python library.

+ #TODO
+- Convert library to a cookiecutter template.
+Helps parametrize the library name.
+- Use GitHub actions to include testing, test coverage etc.

 ## Usage